Nusaibha/EightQueens/README.md

 5) FancyEightQueens.cpp:
    This version features a graphical chessboard printed in the console using ASCII characters.
-It uses a 1D array and iterative backtracking to find valid queen placements, and visually renders each solution with custom-designed white and black queens on alternating colored squares.
+It uses a 1D array and iterative backtracking to find valid queen placements, and visually renders each solution with custom designed white and black queens on alternating colored squares.
 The board is displayed using multi-line character boxes to resemble a real 8×8 chessboard, offering a visually rich and satisfying output experience directly in the terminal.

 6) nQueens.cpp:
    This versoon solves the N-Queens problem for values of n from 1 to 12.
-It uses a dynamic 1D array and iterative backtracking (with a safety check function) to compute the total number of valid queen arrangements on an n × n chessboard.
+It uses a dynamic 1D array and iterative backtracking to compute the total number of valid queen arrangements on an n × n chessboard.
 For each board size, it prints the total number of conflict-free solutions.
 This implementation is efficient, avoids recursion, and dynamically manages memory for each n.